Facebook Pixel Code

 Debt Relief vs. Debt Consolidation Loans

-Both options technically consolidate (meaning, they combine multiple payments into one consolidated monthly payment).
+Both options technically consolidate a consumer's debt obligations (meaning, they combine multiple payments into one consolidated monthly payment).
 Here's how it works.
-For example, if you have 10 credit card accounts, both a debt relief program and debt consolidation loans will provide you with one monthly payment.
-However, besides that fact the options are quite different.
-The loan is replacing your credit cards while the debt relief option is helping you settle for less so that you get out of debt quickly and easily.
+For example, if you have 10 credit card accounts, both a debt relief program and debt consolidation loan will provide you with one monthly payment.
+However, these options are otherwise quite different.
+The loan is replacing your credit cards while the debt relief option is helping you settle for less.
+You'll hopefully use the loan to pay off your balances in one shot and then just make the monthly loan payment.
+With the debt settlement option you will instead pay into a monthly program and settle your debts one by one overtime.
+The loan option is quick and easy and painless but it comes with a lot less savings.
+The debt relief (aka debt settlement option) provides more savings and has more side effects.

 Debt Consolidation Loans